luzvergara93/merakiHomefyReact/README.md

 A database service is used, to get the products, and to store the orders.
 If you are not familiar with Firebase you can read the documentation [here](https://firebase.google.com/docs/firestore).

 Firestore makes it easy to have everything under control.
-We use the ID  given to ensure everything works well.

 #### What do you have to do in order to make it work?